 Aura: Joan sent me a bunch of rainbow mythological characters.
 And then I put those into a poem.
 So that was, the invocation was—

-Joan: These are the ways that I move the creation of these Healing Performances along as LFAE’s director.
+Joan: These are the ways that I move the creation of these performances along as LFAE’s director.

 Aura: I mean, it really was, yeah, Joan’s research.
 And then I was like all right this is great.
 We’ll put this in there.
 And that was the invocation.
 And then I started working on the main text.
 And that was a lecture basically on Gilbert Baker, the creator of the rainbow flag.
 And then it was like that is way too lecture-like.
 So then I thought oh, I’ll do a poem.